babakbaradaran/data-migration/Map_Splitter/README.md

 ## Notes

-- This version is based on anonymized data, safe for testing, training, and GitHub publishing.
+- This version is based on anonymized data.
 - It is especially useful for separating mapping logic per job in systems like ERP/Project Controls/Cost Management.

 ---